About University of Newcastle

 The project was a collaborative effort between Intellify and the University of Newcastle, with stakeholder representation across different departments, functions, and skillsets to ensure a successful project outcome.
 While it focused on delivering benefits through automation, this project also demonstrated to the University the possibilities and impact that Machine Learning.

-By eliminating the manual process that originally tool approximately 2,500 hours, the FoR classifier pilot delivered a significant improvement in the time taken to allocate codes to research papers.
+By eliminating the manual process that originally took approximately 2,500 hours, the FoR classifier pilot delivered a significant improvement in the time taken to allocate codes to research papers.
 Additionally, as the classifier can be run just-in-time, the University can get a view of research outputs meaning they can identify research gaps in a more timely manner.

 To learn more about the University of Newcastle project, watch the video